nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all applicants using the `list` command.
 Multiple applicants in the list.

     2. Test case: `status 1 s/o`<br>
-       Expected: The status of the first applicant is updated to *OFFERED*.
+       Expected: The status of the first applicant is updated to _OFFERED_.
 Updated details of the applicant shown in the response area.
        Applicant area shows the updated list of applicants.

     3. Test case: `status 1 s/l`<br>
        Expected: No applicant's status is edited.
 Error details shown in the response area.
 Applicant list in applicant area remains the same.

-    4. Other incorrect edit status commands to try: `status`, `status x s/o`, `status 1 s/` (where x is larger than the list size)<br>
+    4. Other incorrect edit status commands to try: `status`, `status -1 s/o`, `status 1 s/`<br>
        Expected: Similar to previous.

 ### Adding an interview to an applicant